afgranero/py-cv-proj/README.md

 <p align="justify">
 Hough transform and its descendants are powerful and fast, but as everything the trouble is on the implementation.
-The implementation used by OpenCV integrate several things on a monolithic method, it is made to be used on images with little treatment, for that it uses internally a Sobel filter and a canny filter.
-The parameter names also do not stimulate the understanding: <code>param1</code> for instance is the upper threshold used on the canny edge detection previous to the Hought transform itself (the lower threshold is not under our control being half this value) and <code>param2</code> is the threshold of the acumulator used by the Hough transform itself.</p>
+The implementation used by OpenCV integrate several things on a monolithic method, it is made to be used on images with little treatment, for that it uses internally a Sobel filter and a Canny filter.
+The parameter names also do not stimulate the understanding: <code>param1</code> for instance is the upper threshold used on the Canny edge detection previous to the Hought transform itself (the lower threshold is not under our control being half this value) and <code>param2</code> is the threshold of the acumulator used by the Hough transform itself.</p>